 - Trowel– for applying leveling compound during the subfloor preparation stage.

 - Personal protective equipment– a safety helmet, a pair of hand gloves, and safety goggles should always be part of your safety apparel for every DIY construction project you undertake.

-While you can install laminate flooring directly on top of your concrete surface- it isn’t advisable.
+While you can install laminate flooring directly on top of your concrete surface, it isn’t advisable.
 This is because concrete is porous and will soak up moisture, leading to vapor damage on your laminate planks.
 Instead, we’d recommend installing underlayment to act as a vapor barrier between the concrete subfloor and the laminate floorboards.

 There shouldn’t be any variance exceeding 3/16th of an inch for every 10 feet of floor space.
 If this is the case, you’ll have to level your concrete surface by sanding the high spots and filling in the low spots.
-The respective tools for doing so are a concrete sander and a cement-based leveling compound.
+The right tools for doing so are a concrete sander and a cement-based leveling compound.

 Here is a helpful video on how to install laminate flooring on concrete:

 From Boring Concrete Slab to the Laminate Floors of Your Dreams